 Japanese beetle life cycle.
 Credit: Rainbow Treecare Scientific Advancements

 The Japanese beetle, Popillia japonica, has emerged to wreak havoc on your shade trees.
 Native to Japan, Japanese beetles are an invasive species that was first detected in the United States in 1916 (Rainbow Treecare, 2021).
-Due to its lack of predators in the US, it has been able to quickly spread and become rampant within this country.
+Due to its lack of predators in the US, it has been able to quickly spread and become rampant.

 Close up of Japanese beetle.
 Credit: Arborjet.